neuralmagic/sparsify/README.md

 you may enter the following into a web browser to begin using Sparsify: `http://0.0.0.0:5543`.

-If you are running Sparsify on a separate server from where the web browser is located, then you will need to sub in the proper IP address for that server in place of `0.0.0.0`.
+If you are running Sparsify on a separate server from where the web browser is located, then you will need to substitute in the proper IP address for that server in place of `0.0.0.0`.
-Additionally, be sure to check that the networking rules on your server allow for access to port 5543.
+Additionally, confirm that the networking rules on your server allow for access to port 5543.

 After visiting `http://0.0.0.0:5543` in a web browser, the home page for Sparsify will load if configured correctly: